The Mindful Shopping List

 Here is a list of brands for the Mindful Consumer.
 The goal is to avoid supporting sweatshops and companies cited for human rights violations, to support our local economy, to decrease resources used in transportation, and to perhaps get clothing made to higher standards.

-These brands share a similar price range and a young sensibility that is still wearable by older women and women of all shapes and sizes.
-There are pieces in basic colors and shapes, and ones in unique prints and shapes that are definitely not minimalist!
+The above brands share a similar price range and a young sensibility for women of all ages, shapes and sizes.
+There are pieces in basic colors and styles, and ones in unique prints and shapes that are definitely not minimalist!
 This kind of clothing is carried by smaller upmarket boutiques, and many are willing to work with the smaller orders needed by these shops.
 The prices are in the $45-$200 range.

 Some more brands I found online but have not seen in person:

 Some more brands recommended by others:

 Here’s a cool site called Gondwana & Divine which has loads of great brands.